alexalwks2/aaronjohn2.github.io/_posts/2018-12-23-captive-portal.md

 ```shell
 hostapd /root/Downloads/fake-ap/hostapd.conf -B
 ```
-(Here, -B is used so that it will execute the above command in the background)
+(Here, -B is used so that it will execute the above command in the background.
+Also, make sure you change the above path to where you saved the hostapd.conf file)

 7. Next, we will configure wlan0 (or whatever interface that your running) to have an IP address of 10.0.0.1
 ```shell